grocy/grocy-docker/README.md

 During an upgrade of containerized Grocy, it's recommended to follow these steps:

-1. Logout of the Grocy application, to pause write activity
+1. Log all users out of the Grocy application, to pause write activity

 2. Stop the application's containers